Ghifari160/Margo/README.md

 - [ ] SendGrid integration for email notification
 - [ ] Skype or Hangouts integration?
 - [x] Project security: admin only for the time being
-- [ ] Project security: switch from App Engine User Service API to Google Identity API
+- [x] Project security: switch from App Engine User Service API to Google Identity API
+- [x] Add name fetching to the Google Endpoint login flow

 ## Credits ##
 All of the backend and frontend work on this project is done by [Ghifari160][github user ghifari160].
 From artwork all the way to every line of code.